Punisher006/alx-pre_course/0x01-git/README.md

-This is the README inside 0x01-git
+This is the README at the root